JeffersonLab/jaws/README.md

 # kafka-alarm-system
 An alarm system built on [Kafka](https://kafka.apache.org/) that supports pluggable alarm sources.
-This project ties together all of the services that make up the alarm system in a docker-compose file and adds an alarm system client Docker image containing Python scripts for configuring and interacting with the system.
+This project ties together all of the services that make up the alarm system in a docker-compose file and adds an alarm system console Docker image containing Python scripts for configuring and interacting with the system.

 ## Quick Start with Docker
 1. Grab project